Contributing to RestrictedPython

 Complete documentation of all public API elements with docstyle comments https://www.python.org/dev/peps/pep-0257/ http://www.sphinx-doc.org/en/stable/ext/autodoc.html http://thomas-cokelaer.info/tutorials/sphinx/docstring_python.html

-(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/restrictedpython/checkouts/latest/docs/roadmap/index.rst, line 14.)
+(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/restrictedpython/checkouts/stable/docs/roadmap/index.rst, line 14.)

 Resolve Discussion in https://github.com/zopefoundation/RestrictedPython/pull/39#issuecomment-283074699